domenicbove/sieve-api/README.md

 ```

 ## Test
-While the ports are forward to trigger the test file run.
+While the API port is forwarded, to trigger the test file run.
 (I'm using python3 cli)
 ```
 python3 -m pip install requests make test